ntazzieri/LAB08-OOP/82-tdd-deathnote/README.md

       * sleep for 100ms
       * try to change the cause of death
       * verify that the cause of death has not been changed
-   5. Only if the cause of death is written within the next 6 seconds and 40 milliseconds of writing the death's details, it will happen.
+   5. After writing the cause of death, details of the death should be written in the next 6 seconds and 40 milliseconds of writing the death's cause.
       * check that writing the death details before writing a name throws the correct exception
       * write the name of a human in the notebook
       * verify that the details of the death are currently empty